Ruan-pysoft/ministdlib/features.md

 for more examples see `src/ministd_io.h` for the implementations of `BufferedFile` and `LockedFile`, or `src/ministd_string.h` for the implementation of `StringFile`.

+When run the program should exit basically immediately, producing no output.

 ```c
 #include <ministd_io.h>